 - Lisa Vidal (Actor, Being Mary Jane) - Moderator

 - Marlon Young (Actor, Survivor's Remorse)

 Engage Symposium will include and opening and closing keynote and the following panels featuring high profile industry professionals:

 - Inclusion Works features producers and film executives who are changing the definition of mainstream content and paving the way for a more inclusive content demand.

-- Hollywood's Shifting Landscape explores strategies for skilfully negotiating the way current industry trends are shaking up production and distribution patterns, resulting in demand for content.
+- Hollywood's Shifting Landscape explores strategies for skillfully negotiating the way current industry trends are shaking up production and distribution patterns, resulting in demand for content.

 - The Pitch provides practical insight into the craft of pitching work by featuring a live demonstration with industry professionals who greenlight projects.

 This symposium was made possible in part with the generous support of The Hearst Foundations

 2017 ENGAGE Featured Speakers